yaronguez/gmw-taxonomy/README.md

 # Geo My WordPress - Taxonomy Locator Addon

 ## Overview
 This is an addon for the [Geo My WordPress plugin](https://wordpress.org/plugins/geo-my-wp/) that adds geo location support for taxonomies.
 Using this plugin you can add geo location data to taxonomies and then search for taxonomies by address.
 You can also filter taxonomy search results by post ID so a user can search for taxonomies attached to a specific post.
 The plugin also allows you to search for posts by location using the geo location data of the post's taxonomy terms.
-This plugin is under active development.

 ## Usage
 Visit the Taxonomies tab under the GEO my WP Settings admin page to set defaults and specify which taxonomies should get an address field.